 Requests for Public Records:

 We provide access to public records in accordance with the Washington State Public Records Act.
 Requests can be made by submitting a Public Records Request form or by submitting a request in writing.
-All requests must be signed; we do not accept requests by phone or email.
-For more information, please call 324-1455.
+We prefer requests are submitted using the Public Records Request - Form below.

 Washington State Public Records Act